2026 World Cup: FIFA Forces Saeta to Modify Haiti’s Jersey

 A highly anticipated first match against Scotland

 Despite this last-minute controversy, the Haitian national team remains fully focused on its sporting objective.
-The Grenadiers will make their entrance into the competition on Saturday, June 13, in Boston, against Scotland.
+The Grenadiers will make their competition debut on Saturday, June 13, in Boston against Scotland.
 A historic match for the Caribbean nation, which will play its first World Cup match since its sole participation in 1974.

 An Algerian referee for Haiti – Scotland

-Furthermore, FIFA has appointed the refereeing team that will officiate during this match.
+Furthermore, FIFA has appointed the refereeing team for this match.
 Algeria’s Mustapha Ghorbal, 41, will referee Haiti’s first match of the 2026 World Cup.
-An experienced referee, Mr. Ghorbal will be taking charge of his second World Cup finals match, having previously officiated during the 2022 edition in Qatar.
+An experienced referee, Mr. Ghorbal, will be taking charge of his second World Cup finals match, having previously officiated during the 2022 edition in Qatar.
 A sign of confidence from the international governing body, which is entrusting a seasoned referee with the responsibility of this match, the stakes of which are already significant for both nations.

 Between national pride and regulatory constraints: a debate reignited